RILAB/rilab.github.io/markdown/rehab.md

 ## 2015
 #### December 2015
 ##### Fri.
+Dev.
+18 2015
+[Steige et al. 2015](http://biorxiv.org/content/early/2015/12/10/034025) The impact of natural selection on the distribution of cis-regulatory variation across the genome of an outcrossing plant

+##### Fri.
 Dec.
 11 2015
 [Mascagni et al. 2015](http://gbe.oxfordjournals.org/content/early/2015/11/24/gbe.evv230.short?rss=1&utm_source=dlvr.it&utm_medium=twitter) Repetitive DNA and plant domestication: variation in copy number and proximity to genes of LTR-retrotransposons among wild and cultivated sunflower (Helianthus annuus) genotypes.